Section 1: Why Every Security Team Runs on Python

 A01:2021 - Broken Access Control

-Broken access control refers to failures in enforcing policies that restrict users to their intended permissions, potentially leading to unauthorized data disclosure or modification.
-The core principle for prevention is to deny by default and explicitly grant access based on a user's role and ownership of a resource.
+Broken access control refers to failures in enforcing policies that restrict users to their intended permissions.
+The result?
+Unauthorized data disclosure or modification.

 A03:2021 - Injection

 Injection flaws occur when untrusted user input is sent to an interpreter as part of a command or query, leading to unintended execution.
-This is one of the most prevalent and dangerous vulnerability classes.
-The universal defense is to never trust user input and to always validate, sanitize, and separate data from commands.
+This is one of the most prevalent and dangerous vulnerability classes that has topped security lists for decades because it remains remarkably common despite being well-understood and easily preventable with proper coding practices.

 SQL Injection Prevention: